SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 }
 ```

-Here are the corresponding sql queries, in separate files
+Here are the corresponding sql queries, in separate files.
+My IDE connects .sql files to the database schema,
+so I have autocomplete, syntax highlighting,
+and I get visual indicators when I type a name wrong.

 election-select-by-name.sql
 ```sql